A HALF-DAY TOUR OF MUSCAT

 In Oman, they practice a moderate and accepting form of Islam that welcomes all religions, called Ibadi.
 I love this Wikipedia line because it sums up my whole experience in Oman:⠀⠀⠀⠀⠀⠀

 Ibadis have been referred to as tolerant Puritans or as ‘political quietists’ because of their preference to solve differences through dignity and reason rather than with confrontation, as well as their tolerance for practicing Christians and Jews sharing their communities.”
-At the mosques, people are not Sunni or Shia or Ibadi, all are Muslim.
+At the Omani mosques, people are not Sunni or Shia or Ibadi, all are Muslim.
 It’s practically forbidden to argue about religion or politics.

 Until recently, it used to be the biggest mosque* in the world and about the only one non-Muslims can visit in Oman.